-- 6g.
-Conduct review of the current legal protection regime against sexual harassment, identify gaps and recommend legislative amendments where appropriate. - 6h.
-Continue to liaise with the SAR Government on the progress of Discrimination the Legislation (Miscellaneous Amendments) Bill 2018, which includes the provision to protect those in • common workplace from sexual harassment.
-Contribute to the discussion on the Amendment Bill both inside and outside the legislature, and inform legislators and the public the EOC's position. - 6i.
-Develop and issue guidelines as necessary to help organisations and individuals understand their respective rights and responsibilities under the amended law. - 6j.
-Launch targeted advertising and/or promotional campaigns to publicise the amended law after passage.

-- Government and legislators are alerted to the loopholes of the law and their risks and the importance of law reforms.
-Stakeholders support the EOC's law reform recommendations. - Amendment Bill passed by the legislature and implemented, offering stronger protection to the public. - With reference to the EOC's guidelines, organisations adapt and strengthen their policies and practices on preventing and responding to sexual harassment, especially in the workplace. - Public are aware of the amended law and their rights and responsibilities.
+6f. the EOC by publicising the successful cases and the achievements of the ASHU. • provided to complaints of sexual harassment.
+Positive impression and word-of- mouth of the ASHU created, with better awareness of sexual harassment and the legal provisions among the community.
+Public are more willing to come forward and take action against sexual harassment.
+Better awareness of sexual harassment and the reporting/ complaint channels.
+6g. w Reform: Conduct review of the current legal protection regime against sexual harassment, identify gaps and recommend legislative amendments where appropriate.
+Continue to liaise with the SAR Government on the progress of the Discrimination Legislation (Miscellaneous Amendments) Bill 2018, which includes the provision to protect those in common workplace from sexual harassment.
+Contribute to the discussion on the Amendment Bill both inside and outside the legislature, and inform legislators and the public the EOC's position.
+Develop and issue guidelines as necessary to help organisations and individuals understand their respective rights and responsibilities under the amended law.
+Launch targeted advertising and/or promotional campaigns to publicise the amended law after passage. • Government and legislators are alerted to the loopholes of the law and their risks and the importance of law reforms.
+Stakeholders support the EOC's law reform recommendations.
+Amendment Bill passed by the legislature and implemented, offering stronger protection to the public.
+With reference to the EOC's guidelines, organisations adapt and strengthen their policies and practices on preventing and responding to sexual harassment, especially in the workplace.
+Public are aware of the amended law and their rights and responsibilities.